Robust approximate Bayesian inference

+Currently, the only available approach for obtaining posterior distributions explicitly using robust unbiased estimating functions is through pseudo-likelihood methods such as the empirical or the quasi-likelihood \citep{greco2008robust}. \cite{bissiri2016general} show how robust posterior distribution can be based on generic loss functions, in some special cases derived from robust estimating equations.
+In this work, we present an alternative approach that directly incorporates robust estimating functions into approximate Bayesian computation techniques.
+With respect to available approaches based on pseudo-likelihoods, our method can be computationally faster when the evaluation of the estimating function is expensive.

-Motivated by the \texttt{GRP94} dataset, we considered only two-component nested LMM, but more complex models can be fitted since the estimating equations \eqref{eq:richalpha}-\eqref{eq:richsigma} are very general \citep[see][]{richardson1997bounded}.
-For instance, it is possible to deal with models with many random effects or even with robustness with respect to the design matrix.
-Moreover, the proposed ABC-R method works with any unbiased estimating equations, hence $S$- and $MM$-estimating functions can be readily used.
+Motivated by the \texttt{GRP94} dataset, we focused on two-component nested LMM, but more complex models can be fitted since the estimating equations (\ref{eq:richalpha})-(\ref{eq:richsigma}) are very general \citep[see][]{richardson1997bounded}.
+For instance, it is possible to deal with models with multiple random effects or even with robustness with respect to the design matrix.
+An {\tt R} implementation of the proposed method is provided in the {\tt robustBLME} package \citep{robustblme}.